markuskimius/jsonexpr/doc/install.md

 ### Javascript

-Build from scratch then copy the files in `js/lib/` into your project.
+Build from scratch then copy `js/lib/je.js` and `js/lib/je.wasm` into your project.

 ## Installing from package